suyash-purwar/Chatter/README.md

 # Chatter

-#### Hey!
-Chatter is here.
-It's a chatting application made with javascript stack.
-This application is made only and only for my classes of Java.
-All students and teachers are here.
-No one can use this application accept my teachers and students.
+Chatter is a real-time chatting application I built as a side project.
+I wrote this application for my friends and some teachers.
+This application is restricted to be used by my friends and teachers.

-## Features

-* Login system
-* All old messages come on screen after login
-* Beautiful UI
-* Push notifications on every message

-## Technical Related
+### Technical Related

 * HTML & CSS
 * JavaScript